It4innovations/hyperqueue/docs/deployment/allocation.md

     as we could try to make that easier in HyperQueue if there was enough interest in it.

 ### Parameters
-In addition to arguments that are passed to `qsub`/`sbatch`, you can also use several other command line options when creating a new allocation queue:
+In addition to arguments that are passed to `qsub`/`sbatch`, you can also use several other command line options when creating a new allocation queue.

+!!! tip
+    We recommend you to specify the worker resources that will be available on workers spawned in the given allocation queue using the `--cpus` and `--resource` flags as precisely as possible.
+It will help the automatic allocator create the first allocation more accurately.

 #### Time limit
 Format[^1]: **`--time-limit <duration>`**